 2020 Scott County GOP Basic Political Organization Unit (BPOU),

 - Call to Order and Welcome.
 9:00 AM.
-Joseph Ditto, Scott County GOP Chair
+Joe Ditto, Scott County GOP Chair

 - Reading of the Convention Call

-- Motion authorizing Temporary Chair to appoint Parliamentarian (Barb Lerschen) and Tellers (Anne Meurer head teller)
+- Motion authorizing Temporary Chair to appoint Parliamentarian (Barbara Lerschen) and Tellers

-- Motion authorizing Temporary Chair to appoint the following committee chairs: Credentials (Jonathan Painter) Rules (Tony LaLonde), Nominations (Joe Ditto), Arrangements (Tony LaLonde)
+- Motion authorizing Temporary Chair to appoint the following committees: Credentials (Alexandra Matyja), Rules (Barbara Lerschen), Constitution (Barbara Lerschen), Nominations (Joe Ditto), Arrangements (Tony LaLonde) and Resolutions (Kyle Meyer)

-- Motion to adopt proposed Rule V (Seating of Alternates) – Tony LaLonde
+- Motion to adopt proposed Rule V (Seating of Alternates) – Barbara Lerschen

 - Caucus to seat Alternates